jmonclard/MopScreens/README.md

 It is provided "as is" as open source code and can be freely used, modified, enhenced and distributed.
 It is licensed in the same conditions as MeOS.

 ## What's new ?
+### 2019-07-24 Multistages events support
+NOTE : Database tables structure have been altered.
+On existanig installation, please run mysql_update_20190620.php once.

+[x] Support multistages events

+[x] Add competitor's flag display option (require special version of MeOS, see patch on this GitHub)

+[x] Allow name display order selection (NAME Surname or Surname NAME for instance)

+### 2019-04-18 Add a fourth radio to relay
+[x] Add the capability to display 4 radios in relay mode

 ### 2017-12-21 Small fixes
 [x] On GitHub, pdf.png in img directory is now in lowercase